What’s in the Pole-Top Rescue Training and Certification Course?

 - 29 CFR 1910.269(e)(3) – Rescue equipment

-Why Take Our Pole-Top Rescue Training Online | OSHA-Compliant
+Why Take Our Pole-Top Rescue Online Training and Certification | OSHA Aligned

 Our online training course provides a substantial, thorough, and effective way to learn how to work safely.
 We’ve been providing industry-specific safety training solutions for individuals, safety managers, and business owners for over 15 years.

 The online course meets the classroom requirement for occupational safety training.
 It also includes a proficiency checklist that employers can use to perform a practical evaluation, in accordance with standards and regulations.

 We have fine-tuned this training to provide you with the best experience possible.
 Our robust training approach gives an interactive experience that helps learners retain information and apply it on the job site, preventing costly accidents and fines.
 Safety training is an investment.
 That is why hundreds of companies and individuals all over the world trust the Hard Hat Training Series for their online training needs.

 - Complete Training: First and foremost our goal is to keep you safe and save you money.
 Don't risk getting expensive OSHA fines because you settled for a sub-par training program that didn't cover safety topics in depth.
 Train using a program that helps you retain what is learned so that it is put into practice on job sites.

 - Cost-Effective: Hiring a trainer to come on-site can be expensive.
 In contrast, our online curriculum lowers costs while still providing a professional training experience.

 - Records Tracking System: We offer an easy-to-use management system so that if you have multiple students who are receiving the training you can have access to all records, all-terrain certificates, observation guides and more! (contact us if you would like us to quickly create a company account for you)